Commonwealth leaders meet in Rwanda amid criticism of host's rights record

 The hosting of the summit by Rwanda has also kept the spotlight on Britain's controversial policy to deport asylum seekers to the country.

-Prince Charles was reported by British media to have described it as "appalling", an uneasy backdrop to his interactions with both Johnson and Rwandan President Paul Kagame at the summit.
-However, any tensions were unlikely to be aired in public.
+Prince Charles was reported by British media to have described it as "appalling", an uneasy backdrop to his interactions with Kagame and with British Prime Minister Boris Johnson at the summit. [nL9N2W200F]

-(Additional reporting by Andrew MacAskill; Writing by Estelle Shirbon, Editing by William Maclean)
+(Additional reporting by Andrew MacAskill; Writing by Estelle Shirbon, Editing by William Maclean and Gareth Jones)

 ((estelle.shirbon@thomsonreuters.com))